This list, which comes from readers and staff, spans great Western ingredients and reflects the fresh, easygoing way we cook today

 Baja Fried-Fish Tacos

-We’ve cooked many a fish taco at Sunset, but this one is unsurpassed—a fresh, crunchy, creamy version of a Western classic.
+We’ve cooked many fish tacos at Sunset, but this one is unsurpassed—a fresh, crunchy, creamy version of a Western classic.
 It may be one of our earliest fusion-food hits, too: The light, crisp, tempura-style batter makes it intriguingly different from other Mexican tacos, and some food historians think that Japanese fishermen, who arrived in Baja in the 1920s, played a role in its invention.

 Maybe it's the pop-in-the-mouth size, maybe it's the combination of sharp cheese and briny artichokes—whatever the reason, these party bites are truly irresistible and happen to be one of our favorite artichoke recipes.